 Set Score & Reporting

-To set scores and reporting for a Multiple Choice question, select the question first.
-Then, go to the Properties pane > Interactivity > Score & Reporting.
-This shows you the Score & Reporting section like the screenshot below.
+To set scores and reporting for a Multiple Choice question, select the answer area first.
+Then, go to the Properties pane > Interactivity > Score & Reporting

-As can be seen, this section provides a lot of useful options.
-For example, you can select Graded or Survey to create a graded or survey question.
-In addition, Shuffle Answers is a practical feature which allows shuffling answer choices.
+As you can see, this section provides a lot of useful options.
+For example, you can select the Graded mode or the Survey mode to create a graded or survey question.
+In addition, Shuffle Answers is a practical feature which allows mixing up answer options.
 For more details, see Defining Score and Reporting for Interactive Questions.

 Add Events – Actions

 Basically, Multiple Choice questions have default events and actions.
 Depending on the mode you are selecting (the Graded mode or the Survey mode), default events and actions of this question type can be On Correct, On Incorrect, On Incomplete, and On Timeout (for the Graded mode) or On Complete, On Incomplete, and On Timeout (for the Survey mode).

 If you’ve selected the Graded mode, this is what you’ll see:

 You can remove these default events and actions, change, or make them more advanced as you wish.
 To do that, first select the answer area.
 Then, go to the Properties pane > Interactivity > Events – Actions.
 See Working with Events – Actions to learn more.

 Insert Feedback Messages

 Similar to events and actions, feedback messages are automatically added to Multiple Choice questions.
 These default feedback messages can be Correct Feedback, Incorrect Feedback, Try Again Feedback, Incomplete Feedback, and Timeout Feedback (for the Graded mode) or Complete Feedback, Incomplete Feedback, and Timeout Feedback (for the Survey mode).